Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/loops.md

 It is often useful to repeat a block of code more than once.

-- Rather than copy/paste the same code multiple times in sequence, loops provide a way of writing the code only once and indicating the instructions for how many iterations it should be repeated.
+- Loops provide a way to write code `once` and indicate insturctions for how many iterations it should be repeated.

+- Better that than copy/paste the same code multiple times in a sequence!

 ---